t-townsend/hotel-website-exercise/Readme.md

-# A Block layout website exercise from the Udemy course
+# A block layout website exercise
-## Modern HTML & CSS from the Beginning
+### from the Udemy course: Modern HTML & CSS from the Beginning